gitter-badger/luda/site/html/_patterns/search-bar.md

 ---
 title: Search Bar
-description: Learn how to create a search bar in Luda.
+description: Learn how to create a search bar and combine a search option filter in Luda.
 ---

 ## Usage
-Add the class `.search-bar` to create a search bar.
+To create a search bar, add the `.search-bar` class to a container, then wrap a form search filed and a button inside.
+Let's see the below example for detail.

 {% capture search_bar %}
 <div class="search-bar">
   <div class="fm fm-text">